 Pelvic floor therapy is a type of specialized physical therapy that strengthens the muscles that support your bladder and bowels.
 This can be very effective in treating urinary incontinence caused by an overactive bladder.

 During pelvic floor therapy, a physical therapist may lead you through exercises that target your pelvic floor, use mild electrical stimulation to help you have more awareness of your pelvic floor muscles, and use other specialized techniques.
 If you’re interested in pelvic floor therapy, talk with a doctor about getting a referral.

 Use a urethral support device (pessary)

-Your doctor may recommend fitting you with a device worn in the vagina to help prevent leakage with activity.
+Your doctor may recommend fitting you with a device worn in the vagina to help prevent bladder leakage with activity.
 An over-the-counter device called Impressa is also available.

-Medicinal treatments for UI
+Medical treatments for UI

 Medications for urinary incontinence are specifically designed to treat urge incontinence.
 These medicines help prevent leaks by reducing the spasms in your bladder muscles that cause them.

 Surgical treatments for UI

 Bladder control surgery to treat stress incontinence is available and works by giving more support to the urethra.
 The support keeps you from leaking when pressure is put on your bladder or your urethra, putting you in control of when it’s time to go.
 There are also procedures available to treat urge incontinence.